Disturbing video shows COVID-19 patients found lying next to dead bodies at Sion hospital

 Mumbai, May 07: A video recorded at the Sion hospital shows dead bodies wrapped in black plastic bags kept right next to Covid-19 patients in a hospital at Mumbai's Sion area.

-The horrific clip went viral on on social media, is from LTMG Hospital, Sion (Sion Hospital) which is run by the municipal corporation, that has now raised many questions on the shoddy management of the crisis.
+The horrific clip went viral on social media, is from LTMG Hospital, Sion (Sion Hospital) which is run by the municipal corporation, that has now raised many questions on the shoddy management of the crisis.

 Meanwhile, Brihanmumbai Municipal Corporation (BMC) has ordered an enquiry into a case.